WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

 - in RoiManager: make sure that "Show All" is selected.
 Ususaly it is more conveinient to unselect Labels

 ### Select A ROI
-- You can select a ROI from the ROIManager or with long click inside a ring to select its outer ROI (with the Hand-Tool selected in Fiji main window), this will highlight the (outer) ROI in the RoiManager, the matching inner Roi is just above it
+- You can select a ROI from the ROIManager or with long click inside a crypt to select its outer ROI (with the Hand-Tool selected in Fiji main window), this will highlight the (outer) ROI in the RoiManager, the matching inner Roi is just above it

 ### Delete falsely detected objects